dmenini/hgf-for-behavioural-anlysis/README.md

 - report/ --------- report and presentation

 ### Input generation
-1. Generate cues randomly [0-1]
+1. Generate correct responses u with a generative model.
+State x_1 obtained from a bernoulli distribution of p(u|cues) and s(x_2)
 2. Probability of u given cues as a step function p(u|cues) = (0.1, 0.9, 0.5, 0.1, 0.9)
 3. Generative model to generate hidden states x3~norm(.), x2~norm(.), x1~bern(s(x2), p(u|cues))
-4. Ground truth of user belief (u) based on both x1 and p(u|cues)
+4. Cues obtained from a bernoulli distribution of u
+5. Correct responses given to the users are noisy, meaning that 10% of the trials are toggled randomly -> increase difficulty
-5. Export cues and ground truth to the webapp
+6. Export cues and ground truth to the webapp

 ### Experiment
 1. Objective test: biscuits in supermarket A (yes|no) ---> are there biscuits in supermarket B?